Learn what’s in Cajun seasoning and make your own homemade spice blend. There’s so many delicious ways to use it!

 Warning!
 Before mixing anything with cayenne powder, be aware that this stuff is so light and fluffy that it easily flies through the air as dust.
 If you’re sensitive to hot peppers, it’s a good idea to wear gloves and a mask so you don’t irritate the sensitive skin on your hands or in your throat or nose.

-If transferring the mixture to a standard spice jar, a tiny funnel helps move the spices without spilling a drop.
+If transferring the mixture to a standard spice jar (they come with a little funnel, black labels and white markers).
 I don’t recommend storing any spices in plastic because the color, flavor, and spiciness can transfer into the plastic.
 Glass or ceramic air-tight jars or containers are best for keeping spices.

 Store your homemade Cajun seasoning blend in a cool, dry, dark place up to 3 months.